Geoff Williams (painter)

 Geoff Williams (born 1957) is a New Zealand contemporary realist artist, based in the southern South Island city of Dunedin, Otago.
 He is best known for his meticulously rendered acrylic paintings, encompassing nudes, landscapes and still life.
-He started his career as a sign writer and screen printer in his father's sign shop where he was exposed to other pre-eminent New Zealand artists.
-He has been working as full-time artists since the mid-1990s.
+He started his career as a sign writer and screen printer in his father's sign shop where he was exposed to other New Zealand artists.
+He has been working as a full-time artist since the mid-1990s.